 One solution is to save all travel documents to a compact USB flash drive and carry it with you.
 This might even include scanning your passport, if only to provide immigration with the information they need to conduct background checks if your passport has gone missing.

 6. Install Almost Any Operating System

-Bootable USB disk images of operating systems can be used to install a new OS on your PC.
+You can use a Bootable USB disk image of operating systems to install a new OS on your PC.

 For example, Windows 10 users can create a bootable USB installer disk using a dedicated tool.
 In the event of a problem with the operating system, this can be used to recover or even reinstall Windows.